 © Copyright 2023 Howard Schneider, all rights reserved.

-- Proportion Exercise Completed
+- Proportion: It affects everything Exercise Completed

-■ Proportion affects all the visual elements of design.
+■ Proportion affects all the design elements.

 ■ Proportion is all about the amounts used – of anything.